jonnyma78/meam6230_project_demo/README.md

 - `config/params.yaml`
   Example parameters for image intrinsics, RCM settings, and cylinder obstacle geometry.

-## Important note

-This is **not** a drop-in replacement for the original internal controller.

-It is a clean teaching and review version intended to show:

-1. the ROS 2 data flow,
-2. how a nominal camera velocity is passed through a modulation layer,
-3. how cylindrical obstacle geometry is used to locally reshape the velocity field,
-4. where proprietary or non-public pieces would sit in the control pipeline.

 ## Build

 Place this folder inside a ROS 2 workspace under `src/`, then build: